 Body art is a way to express yourself, share what is important to you, and make a statement, and what better place for it than with a back tattoo?
 This placement is so popular because of its versatility; it is large enough to allow for big and detailed pieces, but small and simple inkings look just as good.
-It is also considered low to moderate on the tattoo pain chart scale and is easy to cover up.
+It is also considered low to moderate on the tattoo pain scale and is easy to cover up.
 You may wonder why you’d want to get inked somewhere you can’t see every day, but you don’t need to see your tattoo for it to have meaning.
 Instead, wear it like a badge of honor and a reminder of why you chose to get it in the first place.

 1. Back and Neck Tattoo

 The back is one of the most popular options for body art for several reasons.
 For starters, a back tattoo is an excellent spot for ink because it is easy to cover up and considered low on the tattoo pain chart scale, especially the further you get from the bones of your spine and hip.
 That said, for those who are daring and have a rebellious nature, a large piece covering the back and neck is a fantastic option.
 The neck is one of the most controversial places to get inked because of its visibility.
 This makes it hard to hide and can affect your job prospects.
-Although the attitude towards ink is changing, a neck tattoo represents strength and indicates a desire not to conform.
+Although the attitude towards ink changes, a neck tattoo represents strength and indicates a desire not to conform.

 2. Full Back Tattoo

 Do you have a design that you love that is large and detailed?
 Then opt for a full back tattoo.
 There is no better placement because the area is big enough to allow for ink that requires a lot of detail.
-The spot offers versatility because there are very few limits to what you can get done, and it won’t be as painful as some other places.
-Pick from a wide range of options, including mandalas and unique geometric patterns or body art that tells a story.
+The spot offers versatility because there are very few limits to what you can get done, and it won’t be as painful as in some other places.
+Pick from various options, including mandalas and unique geometric patterns or body art that tells a story.
 For example, a snake wrapped around a rose.
 You can show off your ink when you want and cover it up, making this the perfect spot.

 3. Back and Shoulder Tattoo